Skip to main content

 A priming query is a DNS query whose response provides root server

-to 1 is undefined for priming queries.
+The meaning when RD is set to 1 is undefined for priming queries and

 The recursive resolver SHOULD use EDNS0 [RFC6891] for priming queries